Everything about Tulip—from our product development process to the way we structure customer collaborations—is geared toward quick time-to-value.

 Proof-of-Value Process

 We get that digitization can be a risk.
-Our proof-of-value process is our way of mitigating that risk with.
+Our proof-of-value process is our way of mitigating that risk.
 During a proof-of-value, we’ll work with you to design a small, circumscribed project and bring it to value quickly.
 The timeline for these projects is usually a few months.
-At the end, there’s no question: Tulip either will have created value, or it won’t have.
+In the end, there’s no question: Tulip either will have created value, or it won’t have.
 From there, you can assess risk and move forward or not.